Jameshughes2009/prework-study-guide/README.md

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 - What was your motivation?
+-   I want to expand my knowledge of computer as I currently work in IT field
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?